How to think in English and stop directly translating from your mother tongue

 * Bio sam u preko dvadeset zemalja = I’ve been to over twenty countries

 Nouns in Serbian can be declined into seven cases.
 Frankly, I didn’t get bogged down with doing grammar gap fill exercises based on these cases.
 My only goal was to keep adding multi-word units and personalised sentences to my Word-Phrase Table.
-Therefore, thinking in another language results from personalisation and regular revision.

 The personalised sentence (Bio Sam u preko dvadeset zemalja) proved to be an excellent model for talking about life experiences and declining the noun 'country'.
 'Bio sam u' roughly translates to 'I was in'.
 Hence, I had to engage in some cognitive processing to avoid negative language transfer.
 Trying to directly translate 'I’ve been to …' wouldn’t work.
 I had to think in Serbian - 'I was in …'.